shaharhikri/AppleStore_unity/README.md

 Daniel Haimov.
 We created Apple store prefab and we added it in an existing unity world.
 Ceated by unity hub (and Visual Studio - for creating the C# Scripts).
-Run it by unity hub.
+* Run it in unity hub.